DevMountain/GitHub-Standard/README.md

 * Run `npm install`. ( If necessary )
 * Run `nodemon` OR `npm start` etc. ( If necessary )

 Provide a screenshot of what a terminal should look like on a successful startup OR a screenshot of what the landing page should look like after spinning up a development server.
+This provides a visual comparison that they setup the project correctly.

 ## Step 1